gajdipajti/openwrt-build-configs/README.md

 ### 2.5.
 Tiny-Cyrus build config for OpenWRT 18.06.9

+* Built on: Ubuntu 20.04.4
+* Tested on: TPLink TL-WR841ND v9
+* Firmware version: Cyrus 18.06.9 r8077-7cbbab7246 / LuCI openwrt-18.06 branch (git-20.319.49209-ab22243)
+* Kernel version: 4.9.243

 *This OpenWRT branch is **end-of-life**.
 I don't backport security fixes and changes as I don't have a fork of the main repository.
 I only build tagged releases with custom configuration.
 If I adjust my build configuration, then I will upload the changes just for comparison.*

-* Built on: Ubuntu 20.04.4; Tested on: TPLink TL-WR841ND v9;
-* Firmware version: Cyrus 18.06.9 r8077-7cbbab7246 / LuCI openwrt-18.06 branch (git-20.319.49209-ab22243)
-* Kernel version: 4.9.243

 #### 2.5.1.
 Feeds changes